Source documents

 D · Default e regole operative

 - Campi con default EC interno.
-In Call 4 hai citato scarico e adduzione come campi dove applicate uno "standard nostro" quando il capitolato non specifica.
+In Call 4 hai citato scarico e adduzione come campi dove applicate uno "standard nostro" quando il project specification non specifica.
 Quali altri campi del descrittivo lavorate regolarmente con un default interno?
 Ci serve per evitare che il sistema vi segnali quei campi come "mancanti" quando in realtà avete già un default che applicate.

 - Regola di confidenza (verde / giallo / rosso).
 Nel mockup ogni riga ha un'etichetta verde/giallo/rosso che indica quanto l'AI è sicura.
 Per ora le abbiamo messe a mano per illustrare la UX.
 Quando partiamo a costruire davvero, cosa dovrebbe far passare un campo da verde a giallo a rosso?
 Numero di match nel testo?
 Disambiguità multipla?
 Citazione mancante?
 Sentire la tua intuizione qui ci serve per disegnare la regola.